 One of the main reasons a lot of women keep falling for such “opportunity” is the low entrance barrier.

 I mean have you been thinking about starting your own business?

-That requires a couple of thousands of investment, right?
+That requires a couple of thousands of investments, right?

 Sure, especially when it comes to the brick-and-mortar business.
 Without an investor and a good business plan, it is almost impossible to succeed.

 That is why a lot of women chose the path of becoming independent consultants for Arbonne.

 To register as an Independent Consultant you pay only $49 – that is a registration fee.